kunalkian/FullStack_Dev/HTML/10_Head Tag/readme.md

 - **Best Practices:**
   - Always use `<meta charset="UTF-8">` for character encoding to prevent rendering issues with special characters and emojis.
-  - Use external CSS for maintainability; prefer `./style.css` syntax for current directory referencing.[1]
+  - Use external CSS for maintainability; prefer `./style.css` syntax for current directory referencing.
   - Inspect page responsiveness by testing with device emulators in browser dev tools.

 - **Common Head Mistakes:**